The best iPad for drawing: fully tested by creative experts

 Perfect for artists, these are the best iPads for drawing available today.

 There are so many iPad models and configurations it can be hard to decide which is the best iPad for drawing.
-But it's worth making the effort, because modern iPads are a great choice for creating digital art.
-Slim and portable, they offer a fantastic alternative – or compliment – to the best drawing tablets, especially considering that you can also use them for other things besides drawing.
+But it's worth making the effort, because modern iPads are great for digital art.
+Slim and portable, they're up there with the best drawing tablets, especially recent models.

 Quick list